"The good building is not one that

 Dilapidated shed, missing downspouts, rampant ivy, cat door |

 Back inside, I waited for the realtor to be done with the now-thinning crowd, returning for another look at the living room with the magical frieze.
 By this point I was certain of wanting to own the characterful Savage house.
 So once the realtor was free, I took her aside and asked to meet somewhere for the purposes of making an offer.
 She suggested a nearby restaurant, The Brass Duck, at Tillicum Mall.
-Over coffee, I said I was prepared to offer the full asking price, subject to inspection by a qualified building consultant (I also stipulated that the current owner stop all repainting of the dark-stained woodwork, in case their plan included redoing the living room - which it did).
+Over coffee there, I said I was prepared to offer the full asking price, subject to inspection by a qualified building consultant (I also stipulated that the current owner stop all repainting of the dark-stained woodwork, in case their plan included redoing the living room - which it did).
 Financing wasn't going to be an issue, as I had a job and some savings, so was confident of qualifying for a mortgage.
-The realtor wrote up the offer, which was accepted later that evening.
+The realtor wrote up the offer, which was accepted later that day.
 Seasoned building inspector Patrick Cutts (by then no spring chicken himself) crawled around under the building a few days later and his report declared the basic structure sound.
 It noted the subsidence I'd seen in the second bedroom, attributing it to a large fir root whose parent tree had been removed long ago.
 He found no other substantive issues, apart from a leaking hot water tank that needed replacement.
 Once I removed the condition of inspection, the sale completed.
 In March 1988, I bought a heritage house designed by a local architect for his own family's use.
 I couldn't have been more pleased!

 Post-purchase: ramshackle shed, barrel burner, ivy, ecstatic new owner |

-Before visiting Grange Road I had toured a few other heritage homes, typically emerging dissatisfied with the existing state of affairs: buildings were rarely oriented to optimize light and often came with insufficient windows.
-Typically there were few genuine views available through those windows.
-Buildings also tended to be placed on smallish lots, gable ends facing the road, in order to maximize the property yield for developers.
-Inside, remodelling exercises frequently came at the expense of original character, rendering the house less period-specific, more generic, less unique.
+Before visiting Grange Road I had toured quite a few other heritage homes, typically emerging dissatisfied with the existing state of affairs: buildings were rarely oriented to optimize light and often came with insufficient windows.
+And typically there were few genuine views available through those windows.
+Buildings also tended to be placed on smallish lots, gable ends facing the road, in order presumably to maximize the property yield for developers.
+Inside, remodelling exercises frequently came at the expense of original character, rendering the house less period-specific, thus more generic and less unique.
 Many houses were dark inside, a combination of too few windows and the use of dark wood trim.
-In others the woodwork had been painted (often white) in an effort to lighten things up.
+In others the woodwork had been painted (often undercoat white) in an effort to lighten things up.
 Most houses did not have even the beginnings of a garden environment.
-Often they were sited on lots lacking intrinsic character (not that you couldn't have done something with them, rather that it would all need to be invented).
+Often they came sited on lots lacking intrinsic character (not that you couldn't have done something with them, rather that it would all need to be invented).
 Happily, none of these structural limitations applied to the house at 3862 Grange Road – in fact, the situation there was exactly the reverse.
 My inner gardener was as intrigued by an environment I knew intuitively I would never exhaust as my inner designer was by the building's manifest architectural complexity.
 The lot came with natural contour and mature trees, and it hadn't been mauled by development, so had unique potential for gardening.
 The building was (to my eye at least) spectacular, alive with light and views, possessed of genuine aesthetic character.
 I felt there was unlimited scope for renewal and further development here, and I became convinced while looking it over that I should try to secure it.
 Yes there had been mistakes, some of them quite serious.
 But no, I wasn't put off, as setting them right was simply the price of admission.

 Postscript, September 2023

 I drafted the notes above shortly after purchasing the Savage bungalow in March 1988.
 I had an inkling my initial reactions to the place were somehow significant, though I didn't really know why at the time.
 The notes I made sat in a folder from then until quite recently, when I chanced upon them and realized they offered a fresh perspective on the house.
-They were a bit incomplete as written, but captured the way the choice to purchase unfolded - so I decided to touch them up and am reproducing them now as part of Century Bungalow.
+They were a bit incomplete as written, but captured the way the choice to purchase the place unfolded - so I decided to touch them up and am reproducing them now as part of Century Bungalow.

 It so happens that thirty five and a half years after purchasing the Savage bungalow on Grange Road, I find myself having recently sold this gem of a house to other people.
 Hopefully they will be as discerning and respectful in their handling of it as Susan and I have tried to be!
 We are now frantically downsizing our household for an imminent move, preparing to inhabit a condo-townhouse that comes without garden responsibilities.
 And that's just as well, because I'm getting to an age where the will may still want to tackle the long list of chores, but the body is starting to have serious doubts.
 I think that all of us reach this point sooner or later in life.
 However, I remain deeply grateful for the entire experience of living in and managing this significant piece of local heritage.
 Above all, for the opportunity it gave me to build a compatible garden around it, on a site with unlimited potential.
 I was lucky to see